-The drug will be produced, manufactured, and distributed in New York State (though somehow, we doubt it will replace Greek yogurt as lawmakers' favorite locally made product).
-Five manufacturers will be granted grow licenses by the state, and each will be allowed to run four dispensaries.
+The drug must be produced, manufactured, and distributed in New York State (though somehow, we doubt it will replace Greek yogurt as lawmakers' favorite locally made product).
+Five manufacturers were granted grow licenses by the state, and each is allowed to run four dispensaries.
 Legislators can increase those numbers later, if there's greater demand.
-The dispensaries can be for-profit or non-profit, and guidelines will be developed to ensure that they're spread throughout the state.
+The dispensaries can be for-profit or nonprofit, and guidelines will be developed to ensure that they're spread throughout the state.

 There will be a 7 percent sales tax on the pot, and counties where the dispensaries are located will receive 22.5 percent of that revenue.
 Officials said they have no way of estimating how many people will buy the drug, or how much the state stands to collect in taxes.

 What can patients buy?
 How much will it cost?

 According to Vita, the first wave of patients will be able to purchase an eyedropper full of liquid marijuana they can drop under their tongue.
 These will cost between $100 and $300 each.

 "We have spent billions of dollars in the effort to eliminate smoking, and it goes against all the wisdom of public health to turn our backs on all that we have done in this area," acting State Health Commissioner Howard Zucker said when the law was passed.
 He claimed edibles, oils, and vaporization can deliver marijuana just as effectively as smoking, but Gabriel Sayegh, the New York director of the Drug Policy Alliance, disagreed.
 "The cost of purchasing a vaporizer and the extract products will likely leave many low-income patients behind, and there is little research on the long-term health effects," Sayegh told the Daily News.
 He added, "The decision about the mode of administration for any medication should be left up to doctors and their patients."

 Are there any other states that ban smoking?